doojin/logger/README.md

 [![Build Status](https://travis-ci.org/doojin/logger.svg)](https://travis-ci.org/doojin/logger)

 I am glad to introduce you a very simple implementation of Go Logger.
-The main idea of the project is to create a logger which will be really easy to use and configure (if need)
+The main idea of the project is to create a logger which will be really easy to use and configure (if need).

 Usage
 =====